Learn to code

 We also have an unparalleled level of online tutor support for students and teachers who are just starting out.
-There are points, leaderboards, achievements and forums to help keep you motivated, but it's a friendly competition!
+There are points, leaderboards and achievements to help keep you motivated, but it's a friendly competition!

 Multiple streams for all levels

 As well as being suitable for complete beginners, we also provide other streams for more advanced programmers.

 - Newbies is designed for younger students with no prior experience at programming.
 It teaches Blockly, a drag and drop visual programming language, and is most suited to students in late primary or junior secondary school (10 - 14 year olds);